felix-hilden/pyfactor/docs/src/gallery.rst

 Gallery
 =======
-This gallery contains example visualisations from various public libraries.
+This gallery contains example visualisations of builtin modules and public libraries.
-Note that because the examples refer to specific commits, they may be outdated.
+Note that because the public library examples refer to specific Git commits, they may be outdated.

 .. toctree::
    :caption: Contents